-Transceiver Parameters, Transmitter, and Receiver

-- Line Rate The serial line rate in Gb/s can be selected for transmit and receive independently.
+- Transceiver Parameters, Transmitter, and Receiver - Line Rate The serial line rate in Gb/s can be selected for transmit and receive independently.
 The minimum rate is 1 Gb/s and the maximum depends on the chosen device and speed grade.
 If the core is generated with dynamic line rate switching capability, these values are the default configuration at power up. - Reference Clock The reference clock must be selected from the drop-down list, which presents a list of valid reference clock frequencies for the selected line rate.
 Independent reference clocks can only be selected if different PLLs are selected for transmit and receive.
 If the core is generated with dynamic line rate switching capability these values are the default configuration at power up. - PLL Type Select the QPLL or CPLL for transmit and receive.
 See the appropriate device transceiver user guide for more details and limitations.
 If the core is generated with dynamic line rate switching capability these values are the default configuration at power up.
 If dynamic switching between PLL types (QPLL / CPLL) is required, the core must be generated with TX/RX set to use one of each type. - Master channel Select the transceiver channel to source TX/RXOUTCLK from.
-This channel should not be powered down if TX/RXOUTCLK is used, as this will switch off the CLK. - Data Path Width (UltraScale only) Select between a 32 or 64-bit datapath. - DRP Clock Frequency The frequency of the DRP clock being applied to the core so reset delays can be adjusted by the reset state machines.
+This channel should not be powered down if TX/RXOUTCLK is used, as this will switch off the CLK. - Data Path Width (UltraScale only) Select between a 32 or 64-bit datapath. - DRP Clock Frequency The frequency of the DRP clock being applied to the core.
+This value must match the frequency actually supplied to the pin so that reset delays can be adjusted by the reset and calibration state machines.
+Failure to supply the correct frequency may result in the JESD204\PHY failing to complete reset.

-Advanced (Receiver only)
+• Advanced (Receiver only)

-Channel Attenuation - Select RX equalization mode, Auto, Low loss or High Loss.
+• Channel Attenuation - Select RX equalization mode, Auto, Low loss or High Loss.
 Refer to the appropriate transceiver user guide for more information.

 This parameter affects the value set on the RXLPMEN port into the transceiver.

-Low loss = LPM

-High Loss = DFE

-Auto = LPM or DFE selected automatically based on Insertion Loss at Nyquist and RX Line rate.
+Low loss = LPM High Loss = DFE Auto = LPM or DFE selected automatically based on Insertion Loss at Nyquist and RX Line rate.